 As you keep upskilling yourself and continue gathering new knowledge, a new window of opportunity keeps opening.
 The following are some of the most popular roles.

-1. Data scientist: The primary aim of the data scientists is to extract useful and valuable information from large scale data using various statistical and machine learning tools.
-They need to be proficient at using data analysis tools like Spark, Pig, Hive, query languages like SQL and scripting and programming languages like Python, Scala, and Perl.
+1. Data scientist: The primary aim of data scientists is to extract useful and valuable information from large-scale data using various statistical and machine learning tools.
+They need to be proficient at using data analysis tools like Spark, Pig, Hive, query languages like SQL, scripting, and programming languages like Python, Scala, and Perl.

 2. Machine Learning engineer: ML engineers are responsible mostly for applying predictive models to large datasets.
-They need to be experienced about the software development pipeline and well-versed at using the ML and statistical tools.
+They need to be experienced in the software development pipeline and well-versed in using ML and statistical tools.

 A typical machine learning engineer is responsible for many different tasks.
-Some of these responsibilities include performing various statistical analyses on the data, exploration, and visualization of data to understand the insights, analyze and understand the errors and bias in the used models, management of the data pipeline, data engineering (making sure that good data flow is always maintained between the database and backend) among others.
+Some of these responsibilities include performing various statistical analyses on the data, exploration, and visualization of data to understand the insights, analyzing and understanding the errors and bias in the used models, management of the data pipeline, and data engineering (making sure that good data flow is always maintained between the database and backend) among others.

 3. Business Intelligence Developer: Business intelligence developers’ job is much more business-centric and their primary aim is to extract business and market trend information from the data.
 They are thus responsible for increasing the profitability and efficiency of an organization by modeling and maintaining complex data for cloud platforms.

 Simply put, a business intelligence developer is both an engineer and a developer.
 They are often in charge of the development, deployment, and maintenance of the business intelligence interfaces.
 Their responsibility set includes data visualization, ad hoc reporting, setting requirements for intelligence tools, participation in warehouse designing, and many others.
 The professionals often use a host of query modeling tools to extract insights from the data.